 Unlike larger metro areas, Central Vermont’s dispensaries tend to be locally owned, community-focused businesses.
 You won’t find big corporate chains here instead, you’ll find shops that prioritize education, customer service, and local relationships.

 At Juana’s Garden, we’re proud to serve Central Vermont as a locally owned cannabis boutique.
 We source products from Vermont growers, support local causes, and take time to help every customer make informed choices.
+Learn more about us.

 Accessibility for Residents and Visitors